hassan-alnasser/Coronavirus-Factors/README.md

 ## File Descriptions <a name="files"></a>

 In this repository, there is Covid.ipynb file available to showcase work related to the above questions.
-I could not put the dataset file in the git repository as it's size is large.
-But, I provided the dataset link at the bottom of the page here to download.
-The dataset xlsx file needs to be in the same folder where the .ipynb files are there.
+I provided the dataset link at the bottom of the page here to download.
+The dataset xlsx file needs to be in the same folder with the .ipynb files.

 ## Results<a name="results"></a>